f5devcentral/f5-techXchange2023-ModernApps/lab_1.2.md

 ### Deploy App and Sitemesh

-This lab will be deployed by DevOps
+This lab will be deployed by AppDev

 In this Lab you will
   - deploy 2 VMs one in AWS and one in Azure in spoke VPC/VNET